gpoore/randassign/README.rst

   LaTeX file containing the number of the current attempt.

 ``student`` (*str*) default: ``None``
-  An individual student for whome to generate assignments.
+  An individual student for whom to generate assignments.

 ``studentfile`` (*str*) default:  ``students.txt`` File containing the names of all students.  ``txt`` files with names in